daniilraptanov/compact-master/README.md

 # compact-master
-Program for compressing files with custom algorithm.
+Program for compressing files in current dir by Huffman-coding algorithm.